-E-On and EDF to select the source of the data that can be used to describe the site specific long-term conditions.
+To ensure the realism of the test scenarios, and following the guidelines presented in Section 2, specific sites of interest to E-On and EDF may be used as the wave input to the simulation.
+Following the issue of WG1 WP1 D1B and during the implementation stage GH will engage in discussions with E-On and EDF to select the source of the data that can be used to describe the site specific long-term conditions.
 Given EMEC's involvement in the testing of the Beta1 version, a possibility would be to use EMEC data as part of their contribution to the PerAWaT project.
 Note that site specific data rather than standard shape spectra are used as the wave input to the representative scenarios the functionalities of the software will still be demonstrated, therefore the decision on which wave data to use is mostly dependent on the above mentioned dialogue with the end-users.

 Furthermore, the representative scenarios should be applicable to the most immediate projects - which in terms of arrays of WECs are likely to be wave farms of relatively low rating (2 to 5MW) consisting of a small number of WECs.
 The coordination of work of the three partners (GH, UoOx, QUB) and the integration of the contribution from QUB on larger arrays will ensure the extension to large scale wave farms, suitable for a later stage of projects.
+The test of such implementation is covered in the last of the scenarios defiend in Table 5.1 (scenario 6).